Hudson Hornet: 1952

-In 1952 the "Twin H-Power" version became standard equipment with dual single-barrel carburetors atop a dual-intake manifold, and power rose to 170 hp.
-The hood featured a functional scoop that ducts cold air to the carburetors and was considered "ventilation" in 1954, rather than ram air.
-The engine could be tuned to produce 210 hp when equipped with the "7-X" modifications that Hudson introduced later.
-During 1952 and 1953 the Hornet received minor cosmetic enhancements, and still closely resembled the Commodore of 1948.
+The 1952 model year included the "Twin H-Power" engine as standard equipment, featuring dual single-barrel carburetors and a dual-intake manifold.
+Dubbed "H-145", the engine was rated at 145 hp with a 7.2 to 1 compression ratio.
+An aluminum head and an available iron-alloy head with compression ratios of 6.7 or 7.2 were available at no extra cost.

+The 1952 Hornets received only minor cosmetic enhancements and still closely resembled the 1948 Commodore.

 The Hornet proved to be nearly invincible in stock-car racing.
 Despite its racing successes, sales began to languish.
-Hudson's competitors, using separate body-on-frame designs, could change the look of their models on a yearly basis without expensive chassis alterations, whereas the Hornet's modern, sophisticated unibody design was expensive to update, so it was essentially locked in and suffered against the planned obsolescence of the Big Three (Ford, GM and Chrysler) automakers.
+Hudson's competitors, using separate body-on-frame designs, could change the look of their models every year without costly chassis alterations, whereas the Hornet's modern, sophisticated unibody design was expensive to update, so it was essentially locked in and suffered against the planned obsolescence of the domestic Big Three (General Motors, Ford, and Chrysler) automakers.

 A total of 35,921 Hornets were produced for 1952, with approximately 2,160 hardtops and 360 convertibles.